 Updates (after 11th January)

 Update on 15th January: Yesterday’s storm (Brendan) slowed work on the site but more backfilling and welder-cutting for pipe egress was attempted.
-The wind was swaying the crane alarmingly and work had to be halted in the afternoon.
+The crane swayed alarmingly in the wind and work stopped in the afternoon.
 (No pictures – far too wet and windy!)

 The air temperature for the Charity Swim was about 10 degC, also the water temperature (according to google – Alexa).
 There was very little breeze but the shock of hitting cold water exposed several swimmers to cramps, “brain-freeze” and some muscle injuries (including Mark – Wobbly Fish).
 There were 471 competitors in 9 heats and upwards of 20,000 spectators watched till the end.
 The Christmas Day Swim raised £1000’s for Charity (plus not a few goosebumps).
 (See our YouTube Channel for other videos).

 There was due to be a fourth member of the Wall family undetaking the swim but an unfortunate “illness” overtook Karl the night before (early “brain freeze”).
 We are hoping to get Claire to have a go next year…..

 On the far bank was a welcoming committee, including a small dinosaur.
 About 100 people watched the event, which had all the flavour of a typical Weymouth activity – eccentric, fun and something always happening.
 We searched afterward for news online but could find none.
 We imagine the race may have been connected with RNLI Charity events concurrent in Bridport/West Bay and Poole.
 Anyway, it was a fun and interesting diversion from cleaning the kitchen (again!)